 Generally, many would advise you to set the statue facing to the direction that has a good amount of sunlight or specifically Southeast, where the sun rises.
 Among all this advice, you know truly in your heart the best direction to put your statue.

 When you are tired, you glance over and see your nice little statue on the desk.
 You are reminded of the beautiful things in this world and how vast this universe is.
-You take a deep breath and your soul begins to feel more relaxed.
+You take a deep breath and your soul begins to feel more relaxed and at ease.

 Maybe you are facing some challenges on your journey.
 It is a good time to sit down, wind down, and take even just one minute to calm your mind.